noir-lang/noir/docs/docs/dev_docs/getting_started/quickstart.md

 ## Install Docker

-See this page of the Docker docs for instructions on how to install Docker Desktop for your operating system: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
+See [this page of the Docker docs](https://docs.docker.com/get-docker/) for instructions on how to install Docker Desktop for your operating system.

 Once you have Docker installed, make sure it is running by opening the Docker Desktop application.